 The Montagu Arms Hotel is close to the mill.
 An original inn on this site dated back to the 16th century, when it was known first as The Ship, and then The George.
 The old building had been replaced by the 18th century, and in 1742 took the current name.
 Now much draped in climbing plants, the inn was substantially rebuilt in 1887 / 88, and an east wing added in 1926.

-The late 18th century Richardson, King and Driver map of Beaulieu shows a village remarkably similar in layout to that of today, except, of course, for the modern short stretch of by-pass that enables through traffic to avoid the High Street, where a timeless array of mainly 17th, 18th and 19th century richly mellow, brick-built properties line the road.
+The late 18th century Richardson, King and Driver map of Beaulieu shows a village remarkably similar in layout to that of today, except, of course, for the modern by-pass that enables through traffic to avoid the narrow High Street where a timeless array of mainly 17th, 18th and 19th century richly mellow, brick-built properties line the road.
 (Many show on name or number plate, three vertically aligned diamonds boldly marked in red, denoting ownership by the Beaulieu Estate).

-Buckler’s Hard (E), a tiny hamlet on the western bank of the Beaulieu River, lies 3 kilometres (2 miles) downstream from Beaulieu village.
-Here, away from the hurly-burly of modern life, two rows of modest red-brick cottages face each other across an extravagantly wide, part-gravel, part-grassed street running at right angles to the shore.
+Buckler’s Hard, a tiny hamlet on the western bank of the Beaulieu River, lies 3.25 kilometres (2 miles) downstream from Beaulieu village.
+Here, away from the hurly-burly of modern life, two rows of modest red-brick cottages face each other across an extravagantly wide, part-gravel, part-grassed corridor running at right angles to the shore.

 Buckler’s Hard, or Montagu Town as it was originally to be known, has, though, a long and industrious history.
 Conceived in the first half of the 18th century by John, 2nd Duke of Montagu, it was to be a ship building settlement, and landing place and refinery for sugar imported from West Indian plantations.

-Now, Buckler’s Hard, fully accessible to the public, can be reached by a delightful riverside walk that passes the Beaulieu Estate’s old brickworks, or by car along narrow south-Hampshire lanes.
+Buckler’s Hard is fully accessible to the public and can be reached by a delightful riverside walk that passes the Beaulieu Estate’s old brickworks; and by car along narrow south-Hampshire lanes.

 A Guide to the New Forest: Heywood Sumner